IBM/cp4d-deployment/ibmcloud-satellite/aws/README.md

 The cluster is ready when it shows as Normal in the **Openshift clusters** page.

- ## Step 3: Configure the cluster for public log in

 After the cluster is provisioned, in order to log in to the Openshift web console, you need to update the DNS and cluster subdomain.
 In AWS, open your EC2 instances and record the public and private IP addresses for each of the control plane and worker nodes.

 ![](images/cluster-config-public-login.png)